danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 Most often this pattern is used for asynchronously processing a userspace
 request:

-1. The syscall or IOCTL constructs an object with suifficient information to process the userspace's request.
+1. The syscall or IOCTL constructs an object with sufficient information to process the userspace's request.

 2. That object is handed over to a worker thread with e.g.